contourpy/contourpy/docs/user_guide/fill_type.rst

 holes) within a larger collection and the second to which of those boundaries are grouped together into polygons.

-The format of data returned by :func:`~contourpy.SerialContourGenerator.filled` for each of the possible :class:`~contourpy.FillType` members is best illustrated through an example.
+The format of data returned by :func:`~contourpy.ContourGenerator.filled` for each of the possible :class:`~contourpy.FillType` members is best illustrated through an example.
 This is the same example data used for :ref:`line_type` but calling ``filled(1, 2)`` instead of ``lines(2)``.